MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-build-basic-winui3-app.md

 ---
-description: Build .NET and C++/Win32 desktop apps with a WinUI 3 UI.
+description: Build .NET and C++ desktop (Win32) apps with a WinUI 3 UI.
 title: Build a basic WinUI 3 app for desktop ms.date: 03/19/2021 ms.topic: article